layumi/University1652-Baseline/README.md

 ## Trained Model

 You could download the trained model at [GoogleDrive](https://drive.google.com/open?id=1iES210erZWXptIttY5EBouqgcF5JOBYO) or [OneDrive](https://studentutsedu-my.sharepoint.com/:u:/g/personal/12639605_student_uts_edu_au/EW19pLps66RCuJcMAOtWg5kB6Ux_O-9YKjyg5hP24-yWVQ?e=BZXcdM).
 After download, please put model folders under `./model/`.

+## University-16k
+We also provide a challenging cross-view geo-localization dataset, called University160k, and the workshop audience may consider to participate the competition.
+The motivation is to simulate the real- world geo-localization scenario that we usually face an extremely large satellite-view pool.
+In particular, University160k extends the current University-1652 dataset with extra 167,486 satellite- view gallery distractors.
+We have release University160k on the challenge page, and made a public leader board.
+(More details are at https://codalab.lisn.upsaclay.fr/competitions/12672)

 ## Citation
 The following paper uses and reports the result of the baseline model.
 You may cite it in your paper.